temporalio/documentation/docs/cloud/tcld/namespace.md

 ### `--request-id`

-The request-id to use for the asynchronous operation, if not set the server will assign one (optional).
+The request identifier to use for the asynchronous operation.
+If not set, the server assigns an identifier.

 Alias: `-r`

 ### `--ca-certificate`

-The base64 encoded ca certificate.
+_Required modifier unless `--ca-certificate-file` is specified_

+A base64-encoded CA certificate.

+If both `--ca-certificate` and `--ca-certificate-file` are specified, only `--ca-certificate` is used.

 Alias: `-c`

 ### `--namespace`

-Specify the namespace hosted on Temporal Cloud.
+_Required modifier_

+Specify the name of the Namespace to create.

 Alias: `-n`

 ### `--region`

-Create namespace in this Region.
+_Required modifier_

+The region to create the Namespace in.

 Valid options: `ap-northeast-1` | `ap-southeast-1` | `ap-southeast-2` | `ca-central-1` | `eu-central-1` | `eu-west-1` | `eu-west-2` | `us-east-1` | `us-west-2`